Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Spatial Item Factor Analysis

-We obtain a confirmatory item factor analysis if the restrictions are established in a semi-formal manner: the researcher uses their own (or expert) knowledge about the latent construct to establish the structure of an appropriate model \citep{Cai2010a}.
-In a confirmatory item factor analysis, the restrictions are designed with a particular study and context in mind, while in exploratory item factor analysis, the restrictions are generally imposed and are not problem-specific.
-Where experts cannot agree on a particular structure for the model, the option to use measures of model fit (e.g. WAIC or DIC for a Bayesian analysis) is still possible, as is model averaging.
+By contrast, a confirmatory item factor analysis (CIFA) applies restrictions in a semi-formal manner: the researcher draws on expert knowledge to define a plausible structure for the latent construct.
+The main restrictions are that the latent factors follow a zero-mean multivariate normal distribution with unit variances, $\rve{\theta}_i \sim \df{N}(\ve{0}, \m{\Sigma}_\theta)$, where $\diag{\m{\Sigma}_\theta} = \ve{1}$, and that the researcher imposes at least $m(m-1)/2$ zero constraints on $\m{A}$ \citep{Cai2010a}.
+In CIFA, the restrictions are tailored to the specific study and its context, whereas in EIFA they are general and not problem-specific.
+Where there is no consensus among experts about the structure, researchers can still compare candidate models using measures of fit (e.g., WAIC or DIC for Bayesian analysis).

-\subsection{Extension to the Spatial Domain}
+\subsection{Extension to the spatial domain}

-In our application, we are interested in estimating the easiness and discrimination parameters in order to understand the relationship between the underlying latent factors with the response variables.
-We also want to be able to predict the latent factors not only in places where the observations were taken, but also in locations where we have no observations.
-Our data were costly, difficult and time-consuming to collect, thus our method for predicting food insecurity at new locations is an important step for identifying particularly vulnerable areas that could be targeted for intervention.
-Since our method can also be used to map and predict the different dimensions of food insecurity, this information could be used to tailor specific interventions to specific regions.
-This is our motivation for the development of spatial item factor analysis.